czue/pegasus-docs/front-end.md

 - [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-Pegasus is developed and tested on the latest LTS releases, which (at the time of this writing) are Node version 16.15.0 and npm 8.5.5
+Pegasus is developed and tested on the latest LTS releases, which (at the time of this writing) are Node version 20 and npm 10.
-Later versions may work, but aren't well-tested.
+Later versions will likely work, but aren't regularly-tested.
 Also it's recommended to use [`nvm`](https://github.com/nvm-sh/nvm) to manage different node/npm environments more easily.
 `nvm` is essentially `virtualenv` for Node.js/npm.